Jan 31, 2021 - Education

 If the questions raised by the test are medical in nature, think of three professionals: medical geneticists, genetic nurses, and certified genetic counselors.
 These specialists work in many different areas—cancer, prenatal and preconception, neurology, metabolism—and are your partners in helping patients navigate the unexpected findings from DNA tests.

-For Diana, her surprising discovery even led her to change plans she had to visit the place she had believed to be her ancestral homeland.
+For Diana, her surprising discovery even led her to change plans.
+She had to visit the place she had believed to be her ancestral homeland.
 She discovered online resources like the Watershed DNA online forum where members discuss online and over weekly video calls the aspects of surprise DNA discoveries that impact them.
 Here’s what Diana had to say about what she wishes her doctor had done during the testing process:

 “I wish my doctor had executed the same proactive approach to my NPE discovery and mental health as he did for my physical health.
 It isn’t enough to warn your patient that they might discover some unsettling news but to be prepared on how to lead your patient if that trauma occurs.
-For me, a simple handout with a list of resources would have been enough to get me started.
+A simple handout with a list of resources would have been enough to get me started.
 Not only would it have pointed me in the direction of healing, but it would also have been tangible evidence that I wasn’t alone in this experience.”

 Preparation for the Unexpected is Key